 SmartRequestAI uses AI to scan a client's prior-year tax return, generate a personalized document request list, and auto-organize uploaded files into SmartVault — delivering prep-ready workpapers before tax preparation begins.
-The feature was scoped for a 10-month build with no dedicated UX designer on staff.
+It was one of the most conditional-logic-heavy workflows in the product: hundreds of possible document types, each with its own eligibility rules, phrasing, and edge cases, all of which had to resolve into plain-English requests an accountant's client could actually understand.

 This file was, functionally, a content model — structured fields with defined types, relationships, and conditional logic.
 Every label I wrote here rendered directly in the live product.
 Getting it right meant the product shipped right.